xma711/notebook/signal_processing/README.md

 There is another concept called angular frequency.
 It means the the 'amount' of angle changed (in rad) in one second.

-We know that one cycle ressponds to an angle of 2pi rad, so the angular frequency w is 2pi * frequency.
+We know that one cycle responds to an angle of 2pi rad, so the angular frequency w is 2pi * frequency.
 Using the same example, the angular frequency is 20pi rad/s.